haikus-in-c/haikus-in-c.github.io/_posts/2014-02-06-machines-of-loving-grace.markdown

 category: posts
 ---

-Here's a poem that I recently, that I like more each time I read it:
+Here's a poem that I recently, that I like more each time I read it.
+This blog is called Haikus in C anyways, why not get some poetry on here!

 All Watched Over By Machines of Loving Grace by Richard Brautigan